erdelp/inception-tuto/README.md

 2. Sign in with your **GitHub student account**.
 3. Apply for the **DigitalOcean offer**.
 4. Create an account using the provided link
-5. It will ask for a credit card to check you're real but should not debit it
+5. It will ask for a credit card to check you're real but should not debit it (it will take like 1$ for 7 day to check it's working).
 6. Remember to destroy your VPS once you're done with the project.
+If you do not YOU WILL BE CREDITED ONCE THE 200$ CREDIT RUN OUT !!!!!

+Note: you need to go to [42 Github Portal](https://github-portal.42.fr.) first to activate it.
+Note: I'm not responsible if you get credited for the use of DigitalOcean, read step by step and check multiple time you're not being billed before starting your VPS (Droplet).
+If you carefully follow the step you should not get debited.

 ## Creating a DigitalOcean Droplet and Adding SSH Key